The 10 Weirdest Things About Icelandic People and Culture

 Additionally, people in Iceland put two types of onion on hot dogs, raw and crunchy.
 For a traditional Icelandic hotdog or "pylsa," simply answer "everything" when asked what you want on your hot dog.
 You won't be disappointed!

-8. Icelandic People Speak on Inhalation
+7. Icelandic People Sometimes Speak on Inhalation

 This quirk is something most foreigners will notice and might mention when they visit for the first time.
 There's no need to act surprised if you hear it; it's just a way of the tongue, not an offended gasp.

 Most often, Icelanders speak on inhalation when they're saying something they assume is obvious or should be taken as a given.
-Like if someone asks if you got the house keys as soon as you step out the door, you can answer on the inhale "ja".
+Like if someone asks if you got the house keys as soon as you step out the door, you can answer on the inhale "já."
 Almost as if it's something so obvious it barely deserves to be spoken out loud.

 It's surprisingly challenging for people who have never spoken this way, although that is hardly unusual for the Icelandic language.

-7. Icelanders Grill All Year Round
+6. Icelanders Grill All Year Round

-It may be freezing and stormy outside, but people in Iceland are known to enjoy grilling in any weather, almost behaving as if they lived beneath the blistering Australian sun instead of the chilly Nordic sky.
+Outdoor grill in IcelandEven if it's freezing and stormy outside, people in Iceland are known to enjoy grilling in any weather, almost behaving as if they lived beneath the blistering Australian sun instead of the chilly Nordic sky.

 Come rain or shine, Icelandic people want to enjoy lamb, fish, and skewers grilled over a burning hot grill.
 A stove or an oven will simply not suffice.
 And then, of course, smothered in their favorite sauces.